Ircama/ELM327-emulator/README.md

 `test`|Test the OBD-II request specified in the argument.
 Check also "verify" and "write".
 `write`|Write the formatted XML response specified in the argument to the connected application.
 (Use "verify" to avoid the write operation.)
 `verify`|Test the processing of the formatted XML response specified in the argument (like "write", but without writing to the application).
 `loglevel`|If an argument is given, set the logging level, otherwise show the current one.
-Valid numbers: CRITICAL=50, ERROR=40, WARNING=30, INFO=20, DEBUG=10.
+Valid numbers or words: CRITICAL=50, ERROR=40, WARNING=30, INFO=20, DEBUG=10.
 `quit`|quit the program  (or end-of-file/Control-D, or break/Control-C)
 `counters`|print the number of each executed PIDs (upper case names), the values associated to some 'AT' PIDs (*cmd_...*), the unknown requests, the emulator response delay, the total number of executed commands (*commands*) and the current scenario (*scenario*).
 The related dictionary is `emulator.counters`.
 `edit`|Edit a PID answer.
 Arguments: PID, position, replaced bytes.
 If only the PID is given, remove a previous editing.